S.T.F.A. Lee Shau Kee College

 S.T.F.A.
-Lee Shau Kee College is located in 303 Kwai Shing Circuit, Kwai Chung, N.T., Hong Kong.
-It is managed by Shun Tak Fraternal Association.
+Lee Shau Kee College is a secondary school located in 303 Kwai Shing Circuit, Kwai Chung, N.T., Hong Kong.
+It is managed by the Shun Tak Fraternal Association.

 History

-It was originally an orphanage, namely Lee Ching Yee Child-care Centre.
-Later, sponsored by the honourable Lee Shau Kee GBM, the center was given enough funds to be transformed into a full-time school, setting the foundation of the later named S.T.F.A.
-Lee Shau Kee College.
-It was founded in 1978.
+S.T.F.A.
+Lee Shau Kee College was originally an orphanage called Lee Ching Yee Child-care Centre.
+Later on, the college was sponsored by Lee Shau Kee GBM whose donations transformed the institution into a full-time school in 1978.